kabirsachdev7/cse15l-lab-reports/lab5.md

 ```
 $ touch -r /written_2/travel_guides/berlitz2/Bermuda-WhatToDo.txt /written_2/travel_guides/berlitz2/Beijing-History.txt
 ```
-In this example, we use the touch command with the -r option to set the modification and access times of a file named `eijing-History.txt`in the `/written_2/travel_guides/berlitz2/`subdirectory to be the same as those of a reference file named `ermuda-WhatToDo.txt`in the same directory.
+In this example, we use the touch command with the -r option to set the modification and access times of a file named `Beijing-History.txt`in the `/written_2/travel_guides/berlitz2/`subdirectory to be the same as those of a reference file named `Bermuda-WhatToDo.txt`in the same directory.
 In this case, we specify the path of the reference file as `written_2/travel_guides/berlitz2/Bermuda-WhatToDo.txt` and we specify the target file `Beijing-History.txt ` in the same directory as the last argument.

 **Example 2: Set the modification and access times of all files in berlitz2 to be the same as those of a reference file named "Bermuda-History.txt".**